Daraga Church (Our Lady of the Gate): History, Mass Schedule, & Mayon View

 The door and arch of Daraga Church

 Daraga became a municipality when the old town of Cagsawa was destroyed by the devastating eruption of Mayon Volcano during the early 1800s.
-The survivors of the eruption sought refuge in Daraga which has since then grown to be a first-class municipality that is a center of trade and business.
+The survivors of the eruption sought refuge in Daraga, which has since grown to be a first-class municipality that is a center of trade and business.

 Its façade, carved out of volcanic stone, features four spiral columns with medallions bearing images of the four Evangelists, Sts.
 Matthew, Mark, Luke, and John.